revolist/revogrid-docs/blog/what-is-pivot.md

 [RevoGrid Pivot](/pivot/) brings this pivot workflow into web applications.

-It is a RevoGrid Pro Advanced pivot grid/plugin for embedded analytics.
+It is a RevoGrid Pro Advanced JavaScript pivot table component for embedded analytics.
+Developers may also call this kind of component a pivot grid.
 The pivot functionality extends RevoGrid's high-performance grid layer, so the same application can support flat tables, grouped views, and pivot analytics without sending users to a separate reporting tool.

 RevoGrid Pivot supports: